- the methods of deducing and deriving clinical diagnosis

 In the context of this discussion, a syndrome is a typical set or pattern of manifestations (group of symptoms, signs and test results) attributable to diseases affecting a particular body region, a physiologic system or of a particular aetiology.
 It is the common manifestation of many possible diseases (e.g. Obstructive jaundice, Bleeding disorder and Upper Gastrointestinal Bleeding).

-If the set of manifestations is unique to a certain disease, it is no longer a syndrome in the strict sense of the word but a specific disease (e.g. Down’s Syndrome, Carpal Tunnel Syndrome).
+If the set of manifestations is unique to a certain disease, it is no longer a syndrome in the strict sense of the word.
+The term syndrome in these instances refer to a specific disease (e.g. Down’s Syndrome, Carpal Tunnel Syndrome).

 Documenting the provisional diagnosis in the form of symptom complexes or clinical syndromes or disease class (syndromic diagnosis) is acceptable and should be encouraged.
 The actual diseases that may give rise to these syndromes or symptom complexes are thought of as the differential diagnosis.
 Also, the differential diagnosis can be a list of syndromes rather than specific diseases.